Linaro/website/Linaro.org/projects/opensource-security/README.md

 is to avoid and prevent fragmentation of implementations underpinning security within ARM based systems.

-In order to enable secure boot and to enable security on devices one has several choices to make depending on what architectural layer you are working with.
+In order to enable secure boot and to enable security on devices, one has several choices to make depending on what architectural layer you are working with.
 The SWG are doing work in both normal user space applications as well as implementing drivers and adding general security enhancements to Linux kernel.